 I’d also like to see a functional open access marketplace which values price and service levels.
 Publishing shouldn’t be about opting for the most prestige or highest impact factor, but it should be about making realistic publishing choices that serve authors well.

 It would also be great to have cracked the predatory publisher problem!
-Predatory publishers are still a huge threat to the industry.
-It would be great to have sufficiently educated academia on the problem to the point where predatory publishers are put out of business.
+Predatory are still a huge threat to the industry.
+It would be great to have sufficiently educated academia on the problem to the point where predatory are put out of business.

 What do you see in the near future for OASPA?

-Like other OASPA Board members, I’d really like to see a broadening of the membership and membership categories, with more reaching out to publishers based in the Global South, and I’m confident we’re making progress on this effort.
+Like other OASPA Board members, I’d really like to see a broadening of the membership and membership categories, with more reaching out to based in the Global South, and I’m confident we’re making progress on this effort.

 Looking back, I’d also like to note that the open access movement is relatively young; the Budapest Open Access Initiative arose in 2002, and it was only twelve years ago that PLOS ONE launched for example.
 Even though it feels like the open access movement has been alive forever.
 In the grand scheme of things, for a young movement, it’s going rather well!